This monitor helps you to track real-time CO2 levels

 Health Impacts: When there is good ventilation, the air becomes good to inhale.

-Chart of Office CO2 Monitoring
+Graph of CO2 Monitoring in An Office

 Places Where There is High CO2 Level